Miho-jinja Shrine 美保神社

 More than a hundred years ago, when Lafcadio Hearn visited Mihonoseki, it was a bustling port filled with sailors drinking, gambling, and consorting with geisha and dancing girls.
 He described it as “one of the noisiest and merriest little havens of Western Japan.“

-Now it is a sleepy fishing village, with Miiho-jinja Shrine the reason most people visit, and is a special favorite of musicians.
+Now it is a sleepy fishing village, with Miho-jinja Shrine the reason most people visit, and is a special favorite of musicians.
 They also enjoy grilled squid or soy sauce-flavored ice cream, both local specialties.

 You can get to the shrine by bus or car.